Login

 ECONOMIC REVIEW

-In October, the Manufacturing sector within the Portland-Vancouver-Hillsboro MSA decreased by 1.3% YOY to 121.7 jobs, and the Trade, Transportation, and Utilities sector fell by 0.6% to 225.4k jobs.
+In May, the Manufacturing sector within the Portland-Vancouver-Hillsboro MSA decreased by 5.3% YOY to 116.6K jobs, and the Trade, Transportation, and Utilities sector fell by 0.5% to 219.7K jobs.
+As of May 2025, the unemployment rate for the Portland-Vancouver-Hillsboro MSA was 4.4%, up from 3.6% at the same time last year.
+This is compared to 4.8% for the state of Oregon and 4.2% for the nation.

 NEAR-TERM OUTLOOK